License GuideSOC 41-3031

 Read more

-Practicing as a securities agent without an active license violates state law.
-Violators face civil fines and must surrender any income earned from unlicensed work.
-States impose additional penalties for repeat offenses, including criminal sentences in some jurisdictions.
-The specific consequences vary by state and the number of violations.
+Operating as a securities agent without an active license violates state law nationwide.
+Penalties vary by jurisdiction but commonly include civil fines and required return of any income earned while unlicensed.
+States may impose criminal charges for repeat violations, though sentences are typically short.
+The specific consequences depend on state regulations and case circumstances.

 Career Outlook